 Any individual, professing faith in Christ and having been baptized, may be considered a candidate for membership.
 While we do not find the phrase “church membership” in the New Testament, the early Christians identified themselves with particular local churches.
 We affirm the biblical principles and patterns as we see the early Christians:

-· Growing in their faith, in fellowship with one another, under the shepherding of particular elders.
+- Growing in their faith, in fellowship with one another, under the shepherding of particular pastors.
 (Hebrews 13:17, Acts 20:28)

-· Resolving conflict with the help and support of fellow believers and particular elders from their local church (Matthew 18:15-17).
+- Resolving conflict with the help and support of fellow believers and particular pastors from their local church (Matthew 18:15-17).

-· Supporting specific elders who are teaching the Bible their local church (1 Thess.
+- Supporting specific pastors who are teaching the Bible their local church (1 Thess.
 5:12-13).

-The elders will communicate to church members the names of all candidates for membership.
-If members have a serious moral concern about a candidate which would preclude Christian fellowship, they are urged to inform the elders of their opinion.
+The pastors will communicate to church members the names of all candidates for membership.
+If members have a serious moral concern about a candidate which would preclude Christian fellowship, they are urged to inform the pastors of their opinion.

-New members will be received upon a majority vote of the elders, and new members will publicly read the Affirmation of Commitment to the congregation as a part of a worship service.
+New members will be received upon a majority vote of the pastors, and new members will publicly read the Affirmation of Commitment to the congregation as a part of a worship service.